bluekvirus/Stage.js/implementation/HOWTO.md

 ###Icons
-If you can, always use bootstrap & font-awesome icon fonts included in the package.
+If you can, always use the icon fonts from bootstrap & font-awesome as icons in you application.
+Locate them in your `/implementation/bower_components` folder and copy both `/fonts` folders from `bootstrap` and `fontawesome` then merge into your theme's `/fonts` folder.
+The related CSS/LESS referencing the font files should already be compiled in your main.css by our theme monitor.

+**Note**: Usually this is already done for you in the framework distributions.
+In case `bower update` updates bootstrap and font-awesome, you need to manually copy the font files into your themes to replace the old ones.
+Again, don't worry about the CSS/LESS files.

 If you need to have customized icons, please ask your designer for 64x64 or even 128x128 sized icon files in the *PNG* format.
 You can use the icon preparation tool to resize and combine them into a single CSS sprite package (icon.css, icons.png and a demo.html to show you css-class to icon mappings).
 Note that background image and texture images should *NOT* be combined into the CSS sprite.